markwongwkh-code/landing-page2/README.md

 This is a landing page project using Next.js with Typescript.

+Website consist of the follow pages:
+1. About
+2. Contact
+3. Home
+4. Product
+5. Registration And License

-next-i18next is used to handle system translation between English and Chinese.
+This webpage supports translation. next-i18next is used to handle system translation between English and Chinese.

 This website is deployed in AWS Amplify with custom domain.
 Github is used as version control system.